 First Aid for Overexposure

-- Call emergency services if breathing becomes difficult or symptoms persist.
+- Call emergency services for breathing difficulties.

 Buying Guide for Spicy Products